Doctoral Dissertation Proposals

 - A strong proposal demonstrates both that the project grows out of rich scholarly, theoretical, and/or aesthetic grounds and that it develops these grounds in a new way or towards a new fruition.

 These two elements together constitute what the guidelines refer to as a "literature review."
 That is, the purpose of mentioning the scholarly, theoretical, and aesthetic traditions within which the project is situated is not merely to show that the author of the proposal has undertaken a search of the relevant work in the proposed field(s).
 Rather it is to show how the current project fits within or contests an already on-going discourse and how it will contribute to, amend, or displace that discourse.

 Thus the "review of the literature" and the "contribution to the field" are both parts of a single effort: to make and support the claim that the proposed project is worthwhile because it grows out of and then extends or revises work currently under way in the arts and humanities and related disciplines.
 A dissertation supports its claim to originality by positioning its argument both within and against prior scholarship and practices.

 - A strong proposal integrates the discussion of its methods into its claims to be presenting a new or distinct approach to some material or issue.
 Keep in mind that a method is not a technique: a strong proposal suggests the intellectual or creative perspectives it will employ (for example, close readings of original texts, "thick description" of social phenomena, or elaboration of a genre of writing) not the procedures the author will need to use (for example, collection of data or the searching of bibliographic databases).

 The following dissertation proposals have been selected and annotated by members of the Graduate Studies Committee to suggest the various ways in which a successful proposal can be formulated.

 These sample proposals should be considered as resources or models rather than as templates.
 Note that the samples may not conform to the current 2500-word limit.

-Additional proposals will be added on a regular basis.
+Additional proposals will be added periodically.

 History of Ideas